I OVERVIEW OF TRADE DEFENCE INSTRUMENTS

 III TREATY FRAMEWORK

-The conclusion of free trade agreements (FTAs) is part of Turkey's willingness to conduct a growth policy based on exports in order to conquer new markets and to diversify the products it exports.
-Those FTAs are generally characterised by the elimination of tariff and non-tariff barriers between the concerned countries, by the prevention mechanisms that could be used to offset the adverse effects of duty reductions, by the establishment of a joint committee responsible for the proper implementation of the FTA, and by regulations on issues such as origin rules or the cooperation between administrations.
+The conclusion of free trade agreements (FTAs) is part of Turkey's willingness to conduct a growth policy based on exports in order to conquer new markets and diversify the products it exports.
+Turkey's FTAs are generally characterised by the elimination of tariff and non-tariff barriers between the concerned countries, by the prevention mechanisms that could be used to offset the adverse effects of duty reductions, by the establishment of a joint committee responsible for the proper implementation of the FTA, and by regulations on issues such as origin rules or cooperation between administrations.
 Moreover, the conclusion of FTAs and the establishment of customs unions is often considered to be a potential solution to the foreign trade deficit, which constitutes one of Turkey's long-standing problems.
+As regards trade defence instruments specifically, those FTAs generally contain a provision stating that parties may resort to trade measures in accordance with the WTO agreements and sometimes provide rules not included in the WTO agreements or domestic law.
+The FTA concluded with Korea differs from the others because it provides for substantive rules: the prohibition of zeroing; the application of the lesser duty rule; the obligation of the investigating authority to request the exporter or producer in the territory of the other party for missing information or clarification concerning the answers to the questionnaire, if necessary; and the obligation to terminate a review investigation if the dumping margin calculated is less than the de minimis threshold set out in Article 5.8 of the Anti-Dumping Agreement.

-In light of the foregoing objectives, Turkey first entered into an FTA with the European Free Trade Association countries in 1991,7 and then participated in the customs union of the European Union (EU).
-Indeed, on 22 December 1995, the EC–Turkey Association Council, adopted Decision No. 1/95 on implementing the final phase of the Customs Union, which entered into force on 1 January 1996.
+In light of these, Turkey first entered into an FTA with the European Free Trade Association countries in 1991,6 and then formed a customs union with the EU.
+Indeed, on 22 December 1995, the EC–Turkey Association Council, adopted Decision No. 1/95 on implementing the final phase of the customs union, which entered into force on 1 January 1996.
 Decision No. 1/95 abolishes the imposition of customs duties and charges having equivalent effect on imports of industrial goods between the EU and Turkey.
 Decision No. 1/95 further provides that Turkey must conclude FTAs only with countries with which the EU has concluded preferential trade agreements and must align its policies with the EU's Common Trade Policy.
-The latter requirement means that Turkey must, among other things, implement trade measures substantially similar to those contained in the EU's legislation on trade remedies to countries other than the Member States of the EU.
+The latter requirement means that Turkey must, among other things, implement trade measures substantially similar to those contained in the EU's legislation on trade defence to countries other than EU Member States.
+Moreover, although Decision No. 1/95 does not prevent the imposition of trade defence measures between the EU and Turkey, it provides that the EU and Turkey shall endeavour, through exchange of information and consultation, to seek possibilities for coordinating their action in that regard.

-FTAs entered into by Turkey recall parties' interest in reinforcing the implementation of the multilateral trading system established by the WTO, and in that respect, provide that the instruments of the GATT 1994 and of the WTO constitute a basis for parties' trade policy.
-In that sense, although FTAs' main objective is to facilitate trade between signatory parties, the need to address distortions in trade flows through trade law instruments is recognised.
-The FTAs concluded by Turkey thus do not contain any different provisions as regards the substantial or procedural rules already applicable to trade remedy cases.
+FTAs entered into by Turkey recall parties' interest in reinforcing the implementation of the multilateral trading system established by the WTO, and in that respect, provide that the WTO's instruments constitute a basis for parties' trade policies.
+In that sense, although FTAs' main objective is to facilitate trade between signatory parties, the need to address distortions in trade flows through trade law instruments is also recognised.
+The FTAs concluded by Turkey therefore do not contain any different provisions with regard to the substantial or procedural rules already applicable to trade defence cases.

 IV RECENT CHANGES TO THE REGIME

-The Turkish trade remedies law did not recently undergo any salient amendment.
+The Turkish regime has not undergone any salient amendment recently.
 Nevertheless, some changes in the Ministry's practice may be mentioned (see details in Section V, below).

-The 7th Chamber of the Council of State, with two decisions taken on 28 December 2017,8 repealed the definitive anti-dumping duties imposed against the imports of unbleached kraft liner paper originating in the United States9 on the grounds that neither the occurrence of the injury nor the causal link between the dumped imports and the injury has been concretely established and that adverse effects have been attributed to the dumped imports without carrying out a proper examination of other reasons that could have had a bearing on the injury.
-Nevertheless, one of the dissenting opinions attached to those decisions stressed that the Ministry's examination of the case has been properly performed.
-The Ministry, however, challenged those decisions in appeal before the General Assembly of the Council of State.
+The 7th Chamber of the Council of State, with two decisions taken on 28 December 2017,8 repealed the definitive anti-dumping duties imposed against imports of unbleached kraft liner paper originating in the United States9 on the grounds that neither the occurrence of the injury nor the causal link between the dumped imports and the injury was concretely established and that adverse effects were attributed to the dumped imports without carrying out a proper examination of other reasons that could have had a bearing on the injury.
+The Ministry then appealed those decisions before the Plenary Session of the Tax Law Chambers, which overturned those decisions on 3 October 2018.

-Although of negligible importance, it should also be noted that the Regulation published on 21 February 2017, repealed the Regulation on Safeguards Measures Concerning the Imports of Goods Originating in China, thereby making the general rules applicable to the concerned imports.
+It should also be noted that the Regulation published on 21 February 2017, repealed the Regulation on Safeguards Measures Concerning the Imports of Goods Originating in China, thereby making the general rules applicable to imports from China.
 Accordingly, the Decree of the Council of Ministers on the same subject was also repealed on 18 March 2017.

 V SIGNIFICANT LEGAL AND PRACTICAL DEVELOPMENTS